JuliaEarth/GeoStats.jl/docs/src/workflow.md

 ### Geospatial partitions

 Geospatial data can be partitioned with various efficient methods.
-To demonstrate the operation, we partition our spatial data view into balls of given radius:
+To demonstrate the operation, we partition our geospatial data view into balls of given radius:

 ```@example workflow
 Π = partition(Ωᵥ, BallPartition(5.))